How to sing A Cappella | When does an A Cappella Performance work best?

 A Cappella music history

 The original Italian version of ‘a cappella’ is the traditional spelling.
 However, ‘acapella’ is a Latin version, which is especially widely used in the US.
-While traditionalists prefer to use the former, you’ll find both prolifically in the music industry, so we’ll be using both throughout the article, to reflect that.
+While traditionalists prefer to use the former, you’ll no doubt encounter both in the music industry.

 Knowing when to use A cappella music performance